GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/summer-of-code/index.md

 * Possible mentors: Alex, Clem, D8H, 4ian
 * Expected outcome: working behavior that can be applied to objects, with at least static and dynamic objects + a few basic properties and actions/conditions.

-### Allow to edit tilemaps directly in the editor

-GDevelop supports tilemaps that are built using Tiled or LDtk - two editors specially made for creating large tilemaps.
-But for a lot of users, having the ability to edit tilemaps directly in GDevelop would be more intuitive.
-Beginners could start drawing an entirely new map directly in the scene editor.
-Advanced users could make quick fixes to their maps inside GDevelop, and continue to use an external editors for larger changes.

-This project will aim to bring a very simple Tilemap edition feature to GDevelop.
-This is a feature that is asked by a lot of users!

-* **Skills:** JavaScript, TypeScript
-* **Difficulty:** medium
-* Project size: 175 hours
-* Possible mentors: Alex, Clem, D8H, 4ian
-* Expected outcome: working, basic editor for tilemaps in the GDevelop scene editor (display tileset, choose tile, paint)

 ### Refactored collision, object positions handling and object filtering

 Investigate the performance of collision handling, distance conditions and raycast (for objects not using a physics engine behavior) and implement optimizations that would allow them to avoid iterating on all objects.